tuxbox-neutrino/db-import/README.en.md

 We cut SemVer releases so the API and plugins can reason about the data source version.

-Release **v0.5.0** introduces the configurable `mysqlHost`, allowing container setups to talk to non-local MariaDB hosts.
+Release **v0.2.5** introduces the configurable `mysqlHost`, allowing container setups to talk to non-local MariaDB hosts, and adds the optional `--debug-channels` helper.
 We follow Semantic Versioning; all releases are available via `git tag -l`.

 Version numbers are kept in the `VERSION` file.
 Update it manually (format `VERSION="x.y.z"`) before tagging/publishing.
 The previous automated workflow is